SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/GenericParametersAndArguments.rst

 the compiler uses these constraints to resolve which overloaded function or initializer to invoke.

-You can subclass a generic class, but the subclass must also be a generic class.

 .. langref-grammar

     generic-params ::= '<' generic-param (',' generic-param)* where-clause? '>'